-The risk owner is responsible, where appropriate, for providing an approximate financial value of each risk, but may consult the project team, supplier, or any other relevant person to help quantify.
+The risk owner is responsible for providing an approximate financial value of each risk, but may consult the project team, supplier, or any other relevant person to help quantify.

-As each monetised risk is quantified throughout the lifetime of the project, the approximate financial implication of the project is calculated and may change.
-The amount of monetised risk that CPCA is willing to accept is based on the Risk Appetite and Risk Tolerance.
+As each risk is quantified throughout the lifetime of the project, the approximate financial implication of the project is calculated and may change.
+The amount of risk that CPCA is willing to accept is based on the Risk Appetite and Risk Tolerance.

-CPCA's Risk Appetite
+CPCA's Risk Appetite and Risk Tolerance

-The CPCA has allocated a level of monetised Risk Appetite as a percentage of the financial cost.
-This is based on the overall financial cost of the project.
-Where the Green Book process of preparing successive business case stages in followed, the risk appetite should reduce the closer to delivery the project advances.
+The CPCA has allocated a level of Risk Appetite as a percentage of the financial cost.
+This is dependent on optimism biased via either the HM Treasury's Five Case Model or based on the overall financial cost of the project (if your project does not follow the HM Treasury's Five Case Model).